 A Warning To Travelers

 I often write about Central America disappearance stories.
-The story of Justin Booska was an eye opening story that gives considerable insight into the unspoken dangers that exist in Latin America.
+The story of Justin Booska was an eye opening story that gives considerable insight into the unspoken dangers that exist in Guatemala and many other areas of Central America.
 Even after a disappearance, dangers still linger for the families that search for their lost loved ones.

 I always suggest that travelers stay on the trail.
-Stay with friends and be aware of Latin culture prior to traveling.
+Stay with friends and be aware of local cultural norms prior to traveling.
 Avoid venturing off alone, especially as night approaches.
-Latin America is mostly safe if you are mindful and use common sense.
+Traveling in Guatemala is mostly safe if you are mindful and use common sense.

 My heart goes out to the family of Justin Booska.
 I’m terribly sorry for your loss.